The psychology of color in graphic design

 The power of colors and how color psychology shapes the perception of your brand

-In this guide, we will go through all the layers of color psychology, from basic biology to complex cultural meanings, and explain how to use that information to grow your business.
+In this guide, we will go through all layers of color psychology, from basic biology to complex cultural meanings, and explain how to use that information to grow your business.

 1. Foundations: How do we actually see and perceive colors?